Boston and Eastern Massachusetts Catholic Charities assistance programs.

 Families across the greater Boston area, including Suffolk and Middlesex County Massachusetts, can turn to Catholic Charities for help.
 The non-profit organization may be able to assist people who need help providing for their family and meeting basic needs.
-Whether you need support with paying energy bills, food, housing, holiday assistance, and other aid, your local Catholic Charity center may be able to help you in your time of need.
+Whether you need support with paying energy bills, food, housing, holiday assistance, or other aid, your local Catholic Charity affiliated church in Boston or nearby towns may be able to help you in your time of need.

 The charity organization has about 15 sites located around the region.
 Locations are tasked with helping people deal with a short term hardship that they may be facing.
 Case managers from Catholic Charities will embrace each and every family in the Boston area, and present them with a plan to achieve long term self-sufficiency.